Moduli of Representations I. Projections from Quivers: Acknowledgement

 \section{Acknowledgement}

 The author would like to thank Professor Harm Derksen for carefully reading the manuscript, for his great patience, and especially his support for very long time.
-The author also wants to thank Professor Rob Lazarsfeld, from whom he learned the geometric invariant theory.
-The author is grateful to Alastair King and Aidan Schofield's seminal papers \cite{K,S1,S2}, from which everything is originated; and Michael Thaddeus's excellent paper \cite{T}, which solved the most difficult part of this notes.
+He also wants to thank Professor Michael Thaddeus and Mihai Halic for answering questions concerning their paper.
+The author is grateful to Professor Lutz Hille for several good advice.